gohilurvish/NikonWiredShutterSerial/README.md

-# nikonWiredShutter
+# Control Wired Shutter of Nikon camera using Arduino
-Controlling Wired Shutter using Arduino for Nikon camera
+This is a simple arduino based program for controlling wired shutter using arduni for Nikon cameras (Tested with D5200)